Are “Bath & Body Works” Candles Toxic?

-Chances are your local mall has a “Bath and Body Works” shop in it.
+Chances are your local mall has a “Bath & Body Works” shop in it.
 If you don’t know where exactly in the mall it is located, just follow the scent trail.
-Indeed, “Bath and Body Works” is famous for a range of scented products that include fragrances, lotions, and even candles.
+Indeed, “Bath & Body Works” is famous for a range of scented products that include fragrances, lotions, and even candles.
 More often than not, the shop is crowded, and there is a line at the cash register, especially during the holiday season.
-While the scented products look pretty and seem to be great gifts, the question of how safe they are still stands.
+While the scented products look pretty and seem to be great gifts, the question of how safe they are for your health still stands.

-In this post, you are invited to participate in a discussion of the safety of “Bath and Body Works” candles.
-Based on the list of their ingredients, you will be able to form your own opinion on whether the “Bath and Body Works” candles are toxic.
-We will also present a couple of other candle options if candles are what you like and enjoy for yourself or your loved ones.
+In this post, you are invited to participate in a discussion of the safety of “Bath & Body Works” candles.
+Based on the list of their ingredients, you will be able to form your own opinion on whether the “Bath & Body Works” candles are toxic.
+I will also give you a couple of other candle options if candles are what you like and enjoy for yourself or your loved ones.

 In order to estimate the safety profile of a product, the I Read Labels For You team does well-rounded research.
 First, we study the ingredients of the product and then compare it with the products of other brands.

 Thus, in 2022, we did a deep dive into the candle industry and compared 55 brands.
-As a result of that research, we came up with a few criteria for “unsafe” candles.
+As a result of that research, we came up with several criteria for what would make “unsafe” candles in our opinion.
 Some of them are the presence of paraffin wax and synthetic fragrance in a candle.
-You can learn more about that in our blog post called Non-Toxic Candles: A Deep Dive Into The Candle Industry.
+You can learn more about that in my blog post called Non-Toxic Candles: A Deep Dive Into The Candle Industry.

-What Are “Bath And Body Works” Candles Made Of?
+What Are “Bath & Body Works” Candles Made Of?

-To start with, “Bath and Body Works” carries a lot of different candles.
+To start with, “Bath & Body Works” offers a variety of candles.
 Despite slight differences, many of the candle ingredients are the same across the board.
-In the table below, you can see the ingredients of three randomly picked kinds of candles (as of December 2023):
+In the table below, you can see the ingredients of three randomly picked kinds of candles (as of January 2025):

 As you might have noticed, the core ingredients are pretty much the same.
 We are going to focus on the ingredients in bold, namely: